How To Make Basil Pesto Without Cheese (Dairy-Free Recipe)

 Pesto is a versatile condiment.
 It’s a great sauce to make in the summer months when fresh basil is available in abundance.

-Add your green pesto to a large bowl and toss it with cooked, drained pasta for a vegan pesto pasta dinner.
+• Pesto pasta sauce: Add your green pesto to a large bowl and toss it with cooked pasta for a vegan pesto pasta dinner.
 Thin with pasta cooking water if needed, drizzle with olive oil and garnish with fresh basil leaves.
+You can also try this with zucchini noodles!

-Pesto is a delicious salad dressing.
+• Pesto salad dressing: Pesto is a delicious salad dressing.
 Mix it with olive oil and lemon juice to taste and drizzle over chopped salads.
+It’s also delicious in a tomato salad!

 Heirloom tomato salad with homemade vegan basil pesto.